pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package-review-process.rst

 Package Inclusion Requirements and Aim of Review
 ------------------------------------------------

 Pardus `stable repository`_ is officially maintained, supported and recommended by Pardus.
 Security updates are provided for them and standart fixing process is applied to these packages.
 (See `severity based fixing times`_)

 Thus, before adding new packages to a Pardus `stable repository`_, special attention should be given.
 The `new package inclusion process`_ is also applied.

-One of the following retionale can be a reason for inclusion of the package:
+One of the following rationale can be a reason for inclusion of the package:
     - The package is useful for large part of our users
-    - The package is a new built or runtime dependency of a package that already in Pardus `stable repository`_
+    - The package is a new build or runtime dependency of a package that is already in Pardus `stable repository`_
     - The package has one of the functionalites in `Pardus Target Audience document`_ and replaces another package that already exists in Pardus `stable repository`_ and promise higher quality and functionality.
 (The old package should be obsolete_)

 Package review is a must before it is added to Pardus repositories.
-The aim of this process is to be ensure the package satisfies packaging rules.
+The aim of this process is to ensure the package satisfies packaging rules.

-The requirements below should be checked by reviewers, if these requirements are not met the package could not been added to Pardus official repositories:
+The requirements below should be checked by reviewers.
+If these requirements are not met, the package cannot be added to Pardus official repositories:

     - The package must be suitable to `package review requirements`_ and pass package review
     - The package must build on all architectures
-    - The existed upstream bugs of the package and upstream support should be considered
+    - The existing upstream bugs of the package and upstream support should be considered
     - GUI applications must be translatable and produce a proper PO template
     - GUI applications must have Turkish localization support
-    - GUI applications should not have turkish language problems
+    - GUI applications should not have Turkish language problems
     - GUI applications must have a standart desktop file
     - Package security vulnerabilities must be checked